-US FDA action enables millions of American smokers to give up cigarettes5 min read
+U.S. FDA action enables millions of American smokers to give up cigarettes06 May 2019 · 5 min read

 On April 30 2019, the United States Food and Drug Administration (FDA) issued a marketing order authorizing IQOS, Philip Morris International’s (PMI) electrically heated tobacco system, for sale in the United States, confirming that it is appropriate for the protection of public health.
-This is a historic milestone both in the agency’s history and for American men and women who smoke, nine out of 10 of whom would otherwise continue to smoke.
+This is a historic milestone both in the agency’s history and for American men and women who smoke, nine out of 10 of whom would otherwise continue smoking in any given year.

 Shortly after receiving the order, PMI and Altria received a letter from Matthew Myers, president of the Campaign for Tobacco-Free Kids (CTFK).
 One of Mr. Myer’s main objectives for many years has been to achieve FDA oversight of tobacco products, so that tobacco companies be required “to make technologically feasible changes to tobacco products to reduce the number and quantity of harmful substances in those products.”
 That ambition is now a reality.